lifting-bits/mcsema/docs/USAGE_AND_APIS.md

 # Usage and APIs

-To use mcsema on its valid input files, two tools are provided: `bin_descend` for control flow recovery and `cfg_to_bc` for translation.
-The `bin_descend` tool takes as input a valid COFF object or PE DLL, and recovers its control flow.
 The `cfg_to_bc` tool takes a control flow graph in Google protocol buffer format, and translates it into LLVM bitcode.
 The generated bitcode is not optimized and will be very noisy with unnecessarily live variables.
 Unoptimized bitcode is useful for debugging translation errors, but before use this bitcode should be run through the LLVM `opt` tool.

 More information on the syntax and usage of each tool is in the TOOLS document.

 ## CFG Recovery

-The `bin_descend` tool performs recursive descent based control flow recovery on COFF objects and PE DLLs.
+CFG recovery is performed using an IDAPython script, `mc-sema/bin_descend/get_cfg.py`.
 The output is a serialized Google protocol buffer, defined in `CFG.proto`.
 This CFG is then used in by the translator to generate LLVM bitcode.

 The following is a description of the current (November, 2013) of the fields in the protocol.